devcybiko/gregsmithwiki/content/computing/remarkable2.md

 RAM | 1GB | 8GB
 Storage | 8 GB | 32 GB
 note: iPad requires significantly more processor and memory to drive its OS and Color display
-note: iPad requires significantly more storage to keep its larger OS, and many Aps
+note: iPad requires significantly more storage to keep its larger OS, and many Apps

-* PRICE: R2: $18 more expensive than iPad
-* R2: grayscale eInk display, iPad 8: color Retina display
-* Battery: R2: 2 weeks on a charge, iPad 8: 10 hrs
-* Marker: No charging, Apple Pencil: 12hrs on a charge
-* R2: Processor 1.2ghz, 1GBRAM, iPad: 2.4ghz, 8GB RAM
+## Conclusions

-If you're in the market for a note-taking device that is close to paper, Remarkable is point-for-point on target with an iPad 8.
+If you're in the market for a note-taking device that is close to paper, Remarkable 2 is point-for-point on target with an iPad 8.
 But if you want a general purpose computer, you really should not be looking at Remarkable 2.

 ## Remarkable 2 (plus pen): $448
 Dimensions: